Tessil/hat-trie/README.md

 - Header-only library, just include the project to your include path and you are ready to go.
 - Low memory usage while keeping reasonable performances (see [benchmark](https://github.com/Tessil/hat-trie#benchmark)).
-- Allow prefix searches through `equal_prefix_range` (usefull for autocompletion for example).
+- Support prefix searches through `equal_prefix_range` (usefull for autocompletion for example) and prefix erasures through `erase_prefix`.
+- Support longest matching prefix searches through `longest_prefix`.
 - Keys are not ordered as they are partially stored in a hash map.
 - All operations modifying the data structure (insert, emplace, erase, ...) invalidate the iterators.
 - Support null characters in the key (you can thus store binary data in the trie).
 - Support for any type of value as long at it's either copy-constructible or both nothrow move constructible and nothrow move assignable.
 - The balance between speed and memory usage can be modified through the `max_load_factor` method.
 A lower max load factor will increase the speed, a higher one will reduce the memory usage.
 Its default value is set to 8.0.
 - The default burst threshold, which is the maximum size of an array hash node before a burst occurs, is set to 16 384 which provides good performances for exact searches.
-If you mainly use prefix searches, you may want to reduce it to something like 4096 or lower for faster iteration on the results through the `burst_threshold` method.
+If you mainly use prefix searches, you may want to reduce it to something like 1024 or lower for faster iteration on the results through the `burst_threshold` method.
 - By default the maximum allowed size for a key is set to 65 535.
 This can be raised through the `KeySizeT` template parameter.

 Thread-safety and exception guarantees are similar to the STL containers.